Aqua Traiana: History

-Frontinus indicated in c.
+The author Frontinus indicated in c.
 98 AD that a new aqueduct was being planned, and completion took about a decade.
 The inauguration of the aqueduct was recorded in the Fasti Ostienses as being dedicated with great fanfare in 109, and stated that the water was tota urbe salientem (issuing throughout the city).

 The date of inauguration was also significant for its intended uses, being only a few months before the Naumachia Traiani, the vast, grandstand-encircled pool on west bank of the Tiber, intended for naval spectacles (and only two days after the Baths of Trajan on the Oppian Hill, in the heart of Rome, overlooking the lower Forum Romanum and Colosseum).

 Later the Aqua Traiana powered Rome's important flour mills which became critical to its survival during the Gothic Siege of Rome (537–538) when the Janiculum mills were famously put out of action by the Ostrogoths who cut the urban aqueducts.
 General Belisarius restored the supply of flour by using mills floating in the Tiber.
 This aqueduct alone was soon repaired but recent excavations revealed that a major branch of the aqueduct (of two) that had powered the mills was never cleared of its blockage from the siege.
 Nevertheless, the aqueduct continued to supply the Vatican and western regions of Rome until at least the 9th century.